-This color printed postcard features an illustration of a landscape of two story yellow house with green shutters and a landscaped yard.
-Four white columns are on the front of the house.
-Printed text and a calendar print of the month of November 1912 is on the right side of the card.
+This color printed postcard features an illustration of a landscape of two story house with a landscaped yard.
+A lane to the house is in the foreground.
+Printed text and a calendar print of the month of January 1912 is on the right side of the card.
 Printed text and handwriting are on the back of the card.

 4"x 5" photographic postcard

 La Crosse (Kan.), Rush County (Kan.), Jewelry, Advertisements, Eyeglasses, Landscapes, Calendars--1910-1920